Ronald803/Bootcamp-frontend-24/ronald-poke-react/README.md

   - ✔️ Styles added to buttonAtom and Navbar
   - ✔️ ButtonsList, languageBar, Game components created
   - ✔️ Switching names with languageButton correctly implemented
+  - ✔️ Pokemon image obtained from api, and modify with classes in order to see just the siluet